 - Drone pilots must obtain approval at least three working days in advance for less than 500 feet / 150 meters.

-- Permit requirements for flights above 500 feet are outlined in the following section below.
+- Permit requirements for flights above 500 feet are outlined in the following section.

-- Drone pilots must have a permit and submit an approval request at least seven working days before flights above 500 feet / 150 meters.
+- Drone pilots must have a permit and submit an approval request seven working days before flights above 500 feet / 150 meters.

 - You may film anywhere with a drone for personal use without notifying or obtaining permission from anyone, but you may not intentionally film someone without their knowledge and consent.
 Commercial use requires written permission from anyone who can be seen in your footage.

 - Drones must not be operated recklessly or in a way that endangers human life, health, property, or other airspace users.